 Yes, you might be unemployed but that doesn’t mean you have to act like it.
-Get in the habit of keeping yourself busy.
-Make a conscious decision to learn and do new things.
-Learning new skills will enhance your career and it will also benefit you in many other ways.
+In order to make the best out of being unemployed, it’s important to get in the habit of keeping yourself busy.
+Make a conscious decision to invest in yourself by learning and doing new things.
+Also, learning a new skill will not only enhance your career but will also benefit you in many other ways.

-If you have a dream of one day starting your blog, business or bringing to life that idea you’ve had for years.
-Now, is the right time to make use of all that ‘extra’ time!
+If you have a dream of one day starting your blog or business… Now, is the right time to make use of all that ‘extra’ time!
 If there’s no opportunity knocking at your door, why not create your own?
-Getting a site hustle can be as simple as selling some unused and valuable items on eBay, Amazon or Gumtree.
+Getting a side hustle can be as simple as selling some unused and valuable items on eBay, Gumtree or any other online marketplace.

-If you are a natural talent when it comes to writing articles, designing web graphics or building websites, start looking into freelance opportunities or get involved with temporary projects.
-Also, getting a side hustle is a great way to build your personal brand and portfolio and to position yourself as an expert in your field of work.
+If you are a natural talent when it comes to writing articles, designing web graphics or creating DIY products, start looking into opportunities or get involved with temporary projects.

 Getting a side hustle is a great way to build your personal brand and portfolio and to position yourself as an expert in your field of work which eventually might lead to the next career opportunity.